History at your fingertips

 What makes this project so special?

-We have scanned millions of pages of historical newspapers and made them available online for the first time ever.
+We are scanning millions of pages of historical newspapers and making them available online for the first time ever.

-Compare this with hours of painstaking manual searching through hard copies or microfilm often requiring a visit to the British Library in North London and it is easy to appreciate the ground breaking nature of this project.
+Compare this with hours of painstaking manual searching through hard copies or microfilm (often requiring a visit to the British Library in London or Yorkshire) and it is easy to appreciate the ground-breaking nature of this project.

-The British Newspaper Archive contains some newspaper content originally funded as part of a £3m contribution from JISC.
-This was an important initiative that contributed greatly to the British Library's digitisation of historic newspapers project.
-As the British Newspaper Archive grows all three million pages created from the JISC project will be included amongst millions of other pages digitised by brightsolid.
+The British Newspaper Archive contains around three million pages of newspaper content originally funded as part of a £3m contribution from JISC.
+This was an important initiative that contributed greatly to the British Library's digitisation of their historic newspapers.

 You can refine your search to focus on announcement types.